supercontrast-ai/supercontrast-evaluate/docs/source/keras_integrations.md

 callbacks = [MetricsCallback(x_data = x_train, y_data = y_train, metric_name = "accuracy")])
 ```

-## Using an Evaluate Metric for...
+## Using an supercontrast_evaluate.Metric for...
 Evaluation!

 We can also use the same metric after model training!
 Here, we show how to check accuracy of the model after training on the test set: